 Who Should Pay for Food When Houseguests Visit?

-Summer is almost here, and for many, this year’s vacation season won’t be ruined by the pandemic.
-Now that the Centers for Disease Control and Prevention has dropped the recommendation to wear a mask or physically distance in all settings for fully vaccinated people, there will likely be a surge in travel.
+The holiday season is here, and for many, this year’s vacation season won’t be ruined by the pandemic.
+Now that the Centers for Disease Control and Prevention has recommended vaccination to the public and/or masks with physical distance for substantially high transmissions settings for non-vaccinated and fully vaccinated people, there will likely be a surge in travel.

 Whether you’re planning to host guests or take a trip to see friends and family, it’s important to know proper etiquette rules surrounding who should pay for food during the visit.
 This can help avoid awkwardness and frustration that causes someone — likely the host — to feel they’ve been taken advantage of.